[Last updated October 2017]

 Traditional full service bailment was once the preserve of the very wealthy and limited to holding LBMA Good Delivery bars or substantial quantities of coins.
 Nowadays investors have the options of relatively cheap and highly convenient online bailment services, as well as very cost-effective traditional bailment for coins and small bars such as for example the Kitco Canadian Allocated Storage or the Perth Mint Allocated Depository Program.

-In this section we review the storage costs of all these options.
+In this section we review the storage costs of some of these options.

 Safe deposit vs. Online bailment